practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Modula-2/Mocka Modula-2 compiler/README.md

 In the opened terminal shell, run this script as root user: _$ sudo ./VBoxLinuxAdditions.run_

-For a check, I rebooted this virtual machine with the power button behind the **very right hand side, top menu**.
-This reboot should take only a small amount of time relatively if it's a healthy system.
+For a check, I rebooted this virtual machine with the power button at the **right hand side, top corner menu**:

 > [!CAUTION]
 > If possible, always shut down a virtual machine carefully.
 Don't shut down your host operating system while a virtual machine is still active.
 This may corrupt it beyond repair!